Understanding & Defending Against Ransomware Attacks

 04. Establish visibility for your organization’s full attack surface and anticipate how threat actors may seek to take advantage of any weaknesses.

-Steps Your Company Can Take to Recover from A Ransomware Attack
+Steps Your Company Can Take in 2025 to Recover from A Ransomware Attack

 In the event your company has already fallen victim to a ransomware attack, CISA guidance recommends these steps.
 Here is some high-level guidance to begin to recover: